project-copacetic/copa-action/README.md

 | `custom-socket`    | String | False    |           | Custom Docker socket address (available with copa-action v0.6.1 and later) |

 > [!NOTE]
-> Copacetic released version's features do not align with Copa Action versions.
+> Features that are supported with new Copacetic releases will not neccessarily align with what is supported with Copa Action versions.
+> For example, the `output` file feature was released in Copa v0.5.0, but is supported with Copa Action v0.6.1 and later.

 ## Outputs